Skip to content

 1. Sustainable palm oil policy or commitment for all its operations?

 The company meets this indicator through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company has also published its own sustainable palm oil policy.
+The company has also published its own sustainability policy covering multiple dimensions of sustainability across the company's operations covering both social and environmental issues.

 • Y